LEGO The Rexcelsior! (70839)

 What the build is actually like, and the pieces worth knowing about.

 Building The Rexcelsior is a game of two halves.
-The core is where the clever engineering lives: you assemble the spring-loaded six-dart launcher and the trigger mechanism that lets you fire the whole magazine in quick succession, plus there is storage for six spare darts tucked into the front of the ship.
+The core is where the clever engineering lives: you assemble the spring-loaded six-dart launcher and the trigger that fires the whole magazine in quick succession, plus storage for six spare darts tucked into the front.
 Around that you build out the microscale interior, and this is the charming part, with a tiny skate park, a cargo bay, and a command bridge hidden under lift-off roof sections and behind opening doors.
-Then comes the outer shell, layering plates and detail pieces to sculpt that fist shape, which is where the pacing slows because there is a lot of similar repetitive work to bulk it out.
+Then comes the outer shell, layering plates and detail pieces to sculpt that fist shape, and this is where the pacing slows, because there's a lot of similar repetitive work to bulk it out.

 On the pieces front, the headline extras are the little figures.
-You get two full minifigs, Stubble Trouble Emmet with his smeared marker stubble printing and Rex Dangervest, plus micro versions of both for the dual cockpit, and five micro raptor dino figures (three in metallic, two in dark blue) that are genuinely cute and reference sci-fi heroes like Ripley and Connor.
-The parts count value is fair rather than amazing at the original price, since a big chunk of the 1,826 pieces are structural greebling rather than rare elements, but the launcher hardware and that pile of grey system parts make it a solid donor set if you are into MOCs.
+You get two full minifigs, Stubble Trouble Emmet with his smeared marker stubble printing and Rex Dangervest, plus micro versions of both for the dual cockpit, and five micro raptor dino figures (three in metallic, two in dark blue) that are genuinely cute and nod to sci-fi heroes like Ripley and Connor.
+The parts value is fair rather than remarkable at the original price, since a big chunk of the 1,826 pieces are structural greebling rather than rare elements, but the launcher hardware and that pile of grey system parts make it a solid donor set if you're into MOCs.

 Fun facts